-• Schedule 2 Base CC Rate (ER12-229)
+• Schedule 2 Base CC Rate (ER12-229-001)

-On October 28, 2016, as required by a December 28, 2011 order in ER12-229,36 the ISO submitted an informational filing presenting its evaluation of the current Base Capacity Cost ("CC") Rate.37 Based on the results of its analysis, the ISO concluded that an adjustment to the current Base CC Rate of \$2.19/kVAR-year was not supported, and the current Base CC remains appropriate and should be continued.
-The Participants Committee supported the ISO's proposal to leave unchanged for the January 1, 2017 to January 1, 2020 period the current "Base CC Rate" as part of the October 14 Consent Agenda.
-As an informational filing, the October 28, 2016 filing will not be publicly noticed for comment.
-If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).
+On October 28, 2016, as required by a December 28, 2011 order in ER12-229,21 the ISO submitted an informational filing presenting its evaluation of the current Base Capacity Cost ("CC") Rate.22 Based on the results of its analysis, the ISO concluded that an adjustment to the current Base CC Rate of \$2.19/kVAR-year was not supported, and the current Base CC remains appropriate and should be continued.
+The Participants Committee supported the ISO's proposal to leave unchanged the current "Base CC Rate" as part of the October 14 Consent Agenda.
+NEPOOL filed comments in response to the informational filing supporting the ISO's decision to not change the Base CC Rate at this time, "with the expectation that ISO will monitor changes to the New England bulk power system that might call for an earlier re-examination of the rate than the "no later than" date of July 1, 2021."
+Doc-less interventions were filed by Calpine and NRG.
+On December 1, 2016, the FERC accepted this filing.
+Unless the December 1 order is challenged, activity in this sub-docket will be concluded If you have any questions concerning this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).